jbakse/site_builder/content/parameters/index.md

 ## Parameters

 One of the most powerful and rewarding aspects of writing a procedural generation system is exploring what it can make.
 The initial investment of time spent coding is repaid by the ability to iterate easily and quickly.
 Many procedural systems can produce endless variations and can be pushed to surprising extremes.
-Exploring the range of the system leads to new ideas to build and aesthetics to explore.
+Exploring the range of the system reveals new ideas to build and aesthetics to explore.

 ::: .links-sidebar
 [Wikipedia:<br/>Parameter](https://en.wikipedia.org/wiki/Parameter#Computing)